himanshu2454/Kunteksto/docs_source/source/intro.rst

 - `SQLiteDB <https://www.sqlite.org/index.html>`_ is used by Kunteksto and we recommend the `SQLiteDB Browser <http://sqlitebrowser.org/>`_ to allow external editing of the database.
 See the `tutorials <https://www.guru99.com/download-install-sqlite.html>`_ on using SQLiteDB.

-   Python and SQLiteDB are installed with Anaconda.
+- Python and SQLiteDB are both installed with Anaconda.

 .. _install: